Microsoft/azure-docs.pl-pl/articles/virtual-machines/workloads/sap/large-instance-high-availability-rhel.md

     ==Header on disk /dev/mapper/3600a098038304179392b4d6c6e2f4b62 is dumped
     ```

-7. Dodaj urządzenie SBD w pliku konfiguracyjnym SBD.
+7. Dodaj urządzenie SBD w pliku konfiguracji SBD.

     ```
     \# SBD_DEVICE specifies the devices to use for exchanging sbd messages